rifatptk/rishop/README.md

 # Rishop

-Rishop is a simple e-commerce web application (client side and admin dashboard).
+Rishop is a simple e-commerce web application (client-side and admin dashboard).

+> Products, Orders and Customers data are fetched from [DummyJSON](https://dummyjson.com).

 ## Dependencies and technologies